telerik/kendo-themes/packages/default/README.md

     /// @group random
     $bar: 1024 !default;

-After making changes to the documentation, generate the help topic with `npm run api` and commit it.

-To change the layout or the front meter of generated help topic, change the `build/customization.md.hbs` source file and run `npm run api` to generate the `docs/customization.md` file.
+To change the layout or the front meter of generated help topic, change the `build/customization.md.hbs` source file.